A 9-month, non-degree program for people who are passionate about cultural exchange & teaching Arabic as a second language in the United States.

 Applicants will be considered without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, status as a parent, protected genetic information, or sexual orientation.

-No applications will be accepted after the deadline May 31st, 2020.
+No applications will be accepted after the extended deadline of June 30th, 2021.

 Fulbright Students enter the United States on an Exchange Visitor (J-1) visa, under a Department of State exchange program, and are subject to the two-year home-country residency requirement, at the end of their award in the U.S.